 By Michael Lanza

-Are you in the market for a new backpack, boots, tent, sleeping bag or other backpacking gear?
+Are you in the market for a new backpack, boots, tent, sleeping bag or other backpacking gear or apparel?
 How do you find something that’s just right for you?
 What should you be looking for?
 How much should you spend?
 These are questions I’ve heard from many friends and readers over the years as they’ve waded through the myriad choices out there.
-Here are five key factors to keep in mind when buying gear—reflecting the insights I’ve gleaned over more than two decades of testing and reviewing gear and helping people find gear they love.
-No matter what you’re shopping for—boots, pack, tent, sleeping bag, other backpacking gear, or some major piece of apparel like a jacket—you face a daunting array of choices, and everyone’s needs are different.
+This article lays out five simple but helpful tips to keep in mind when buying gear.

+I’ve learned these steps over nearly three decades of testing and reviewing gear—including the 10 years I spent as the lead gear reviewer for Backpacker magazine and even longer running this blog—and helping people find gear they love.
+No matter what you’re shopping for—boots, pack, tent, sleeping bag, other backpacking gear, or some major piece of apparel like a rain shell or insulated jacket—you face a daunting array of choices, and everyone’s needs are different.

-No. 1 Decide What It’s For
+No. 1 Decide Exactly What It’s For

 No. 2 Decide Exactly What You Need

 The reason for the almost infinite number of choices in gear is the infinite variability in the wants and needs of consumers.
 That can seem confusing but it’s ultimately good for you.
-Your first step in the buying may simply be writing down your customized answers to numbers one and two in this list of tips and using that as a guide as you begin winnowing your short list.
+Your first step in buying may simply be writing down your customized answers to numbers one and two in this list of tips and using that as a guide as you begin winnowing your short list.

 No. 3 Get the Fit Right

-Plan your next great backpacking adventure in Yosemite and other flagship parks using my expert e-guides.
+Plan your next great backpacking adventure in Yosemite, Grand Teton, Glacier, and other flagship parks using my expert e-guides.